Ian Roberts (rugby league): Life outside football

-Roberts came out as gay in 1995, becoming the first rugby league player in the world to do so.
+Roberts came out as gay in 1995, becoming the first rugby league player in the world to do so, and only one of two Australian players to have done so as of 2026.
 He discussed his sexuality in magazines and on television over the following year.
 The NRL Footy Show principals Paul Vautin, Peter Sterling and Steve Roach appeared in a poster campaign against homophobia conducted by the Lesbian and Gay Anti-Violence Project.
 He was praised for helping to question prevailing myths about gays and sport.
 Paul Freeman wrote a book on Roberts, Ian Roberts – Finding Out, which was published in 1997.

 In 1999 Roberts was taken to court by Garry Jack over an on-field brawl that occurred in 1991.
 Jack stated he was taking a stand against a beating he received from several Manly players.
 He attempted to sue Roberts for $100,000 in damages, alleging he suffered shock, traumatic injuries to his face and eyes, cuts, headaches and numbness, and was embarrassed by scarring to his face.
 Jack and Roberts eventually settled the dispute out of court with Roberts handing over more than $50,000.

 Roberts has stated he is a sex abuse victim, and gave evidence to the State Coroner of New South Wales in regard to the murder of Arron Light, a teenage boy who was set to give evidence against a paedophile syndicate.
 Light disappeared in 1997, and his remains were recovered in 2002.
 Roberts accused the same man who molested him in his teens of being behind Light's death.
 This story was the subject of an episode of the Australian TV program Australian Story, entitled "The Lost Boy", which first aired on 26 September 2005.

 Early in 2005, Roberts appeared in the second series of the Australian television series Dancing with the Stars, dancing with Natalie Lowe.
 He was runner up in the competition, losing out to Tom Williams.

 Roberts appeared on 17 July 2007 cover of The Advocate magazine in an exclusive interview with Canadian author and journalist Michael Rowe, along with a photo layout by celebrity photographer Eric Schwabel.

 In September 2010, Roberts publicly criticised Australian swimming star Stephanie Rice for calling the South African rugby union team "faggots" on Twitter, branding her "a complete idiot".

 A member of the Australian Labor Party, Roberts has twice stood unsuccessfully as an ALP candidate for the Council of the City of Sydney in 2016 and 2021.

 Ian Roberts is a director and co-founder of Qtopia Sydney, an Australian museum of LGBTQ history and culture which opened in February 2024.